 It’s only natural that a beer company would be concerned about water.
-It takes five liters of water, on average, to manufacture one liter of beer.
-When SABMiller mapped its water footprint and found that it took 45 liters of water to produce one liter of its beer in the Czech Republic, and 155 liters in South Africa, the company changed its water practices to make its beer more sustainable.
-An interview with SABMiller’s senior vice president of sustainable development explains how they did it.
+A fresh water shortage could completely hobble a brewery — after all, it takes five liters of water, on average, to manufacture one liter of beer.
+Yet the true scope of the issue is far deeper than that, since the vast majority of water use in the industry comes from the cultivation of crops.
+When SABMiller mapped its water footprint in 2009, it found that it takes 45 liters of water to produce one liter of beer in the Czech Republic.
+In South Africa, the number was 155.

 Wales is optimistic that the gap can be closed, but emphasizes that companies cannot address water alone.
-He frequently speaks of the “water-energy-food nexus” — the fact that all three issues are interconnected and must be addressed in a holistic way.
-He spoke with MIT SMR about how the company is generating revenue from sustainable development, how offers incentives to its employees to innovate, and why a partnership approach is critical to address the water gap.
+He frequently speaks of the “water-energy-food nexus” — the fact that all three issues are interconnected, and must be addressed in a holistic way.
+He spoke with MIT Sloan Management Review guest contributing editor, Hannah Clark Steiman, about how the company is generating revenue from sustainable development, how it offers incentives to its employees to innovate, and why a partnership approach is critical to address the water gap.